yechengxi/DBG2OLC/README.md

 ## Illumina data assembly

 Most short read assemblers introduce structural errors to reach higher contiguity.
 These errors can lead to poor final results.
 DBG2OLC requires accurate short read assembly to start with.
 Other than SparseAssembler, a few reported successful assemblers are: Platanus, Meraculous.

+## Large genomes

+DBG2OLC is a single threaded program.
+The most time consuming step is to calculate the compressed reads.
+If you are trying to assemble a large genome, below is an easy way to speed up:
+(1) Split the 3GS reads into several batches.
+(2) Run DBG2OLC with the same set of parameters and Illumina Contigs in each of these directories.
+In dir1:
+./DBG2OLC k 17 AdaptiveTh 0.005 KmerCovTh 2 MinOverlap 20 RemoveChimera 1 Contigs ../Contigs.txt f ../Pacbio_data/Pacbio_batch1.fasta
+In dir2:
+./DBG2OLC k 17 AdaptiveTh 0.005 KmerCovTh 2 MinOverlap 20 RemoveChimera 1 Contigs ../Contigs.txt f ../Pacbio_data/Pacbio_batch2.fasta
+...
+(3) Move all the compressed reads (filenames starting with "ReadsInfoFrom\_") into one folder (say dir3).

+(4) Rurun DBG2OLC with such modifications: "LD 1" to and include all the compressed reads.

+In dir3:

+./DBG2OLC k 17 LD 1 AdaptiveTh 0.01 KmerCovTh 2 MinOverlap 30 RemoveChimera 1 Contigs ../Contigs.txt f ../Pacbio_data/Pacbio_batch1.fasta f ../Pacbio_data/Pacbio_batch2.fasta